 Benchmarking is mostly used by engineers or product reviewers who use them to collect data and offer direct comparisons between devices.

 What type of computer benchmarks are there?

-For example, at Trusted Reviews we use different benchmarks to test different types of devices and areas of their performance.
-On computers we’ll often run generalist tests, like Geekbench 5, to get insights into CPU performance.
-3DMark then gauges graphical performance.
-We then use PC Mark 10’s battery test to gauge how much stamina it has.
+For example, at Trusted Reviews we use different benchmarks to test different types of devices and their performance.
+When we review a laptop we run generalist tests, like Geekbench 5 to get insights into the CPU performance, with 3DMark gauging the graphical performance.
+Finally, PCMark 10’s battery test can give an idea of how much stamina it has.